Sport Windsurf: Thrill of Wind and Waves

 • Using too large a sail in strong winds

-• Gripping boom too tightly (causes fatigue)
+• Gripping the boom too tightly (causes fatigue)

 • Leaning back instead of forward